Gervonta Davis: Davis vs. Ruiz

-In November 2018, Davis announced that he would defend his WBA title in February 2019 against former three-weight world champion Abner Mares (31–3–1, 15 KOs) in Southern California.
+In November 2018, Davis announced that he would defend his WBA title in February 2019 against former titlist Abner Mares (31–3–1, 15 KOs) in Southern California.
 The fight was first teased by Mayweather via social media in August 2018, with no mention of a date or venue.
 The fight would see Mares moving up from featherweight, having lost his last fight in June 2018 against Léo Santa Cruz.
 When the fight was announced, there was a lot of talk of Mares being 'thrown to the wolves' and that he had no real chance against Davis.
 Mares hit back at critics explaining it was his decision to move up in weight and test himself.
-On December 14, the fight was confirmed to take place on February 9, 2019, at the Pechanga Arena in San Diego on Showtime.
+On December 14, the fight was confirmed to take place on February 9, 2019, at Pechanga Arena in San Diego on Showtime.
 A week later the venue was changed to Dignity Health Sports Park, in Carson, California, formerly known as StubHub Center.

 Mares and Davis ultimately did not fight on the scheduled date after Mares suffered a potential career ending injury, a detached retina, during sparring.
-Instead Davis faced challenger Hugo Ruiz, ranked #9 by the WBA at super featherweight.
+Instead Davis faced challenger Hugo Ruiz, Ruiz had to move up from super bantamweight to super featherweight for the fight.
 Davis knocked Ruiz out in the first round after breaking the challenger's nose.